Emmanuelle Guyon, the mirror of your emotions

 Mayan conch engraved with a face

-The main motif of this pendant is inspired by the central part of the Aztec Sun Stone, sometimes referred to as the Aztec Calendar.
-This imposing stone, now housed in the National Museum of Anthropology in Mexico City, was likely used as a Cuauhxicalli, a receptacle and altar for sacrifice.
-It is dated to 1479.
+The main design of this pendant is inspired by the central portion of the Aztec Sun Stone, also known as the Aztec Calendar.
+This monumental stone, housed at the National Museum of Anthropology in Mexico City, dates back to 1479 and likely served as a *Cuauhxicalli*, a receptacle and altar for sacrifice.
+For our interpretation, we chose to depict only the innermost circles of the calendar.

-In our interpretation, we chose to represent only the first circles of the calendar.
-The first circle depicts a hybrid head combining the sun god (Tonatiuh) and the earth goddess (Tlaltecuhtli), symbolizing the union between heaven and earth.
-In the second circle, we have symbols representing the gods Ehecatl, Texcatlipoca, Tlaloc, and Chalchiuhtlicue, thus evoking the legend of the 4 suns, an Aztec cosmogony describing the different stages of the world’s creation.
-Finally, the last circle of the pendant presents the 20 glyphs of the month’s days, offering a complete representation of the calendar system and time in Mesoamerican tradition.
-This Mesoamerica pendant embodies both the cultural richness and spiritual complexity of the ancient civilizations of Mesoamerica.
+The first circle features a hybrid head combining the sun god Tonatiuh and the earth goddess Tlaltecuhtli, symbolizing the union of sky and earth.
+The second circle displays symbols representing the gods Ehecatl, Texcatlipoca, Tlaloc, and Chalchiuhtlicue, echoing the legend of the Four Suns, an Aztec cosmogony describing the stages of world creation.
+Lastly, the outer circle of the pendant shows the 20 day glyphs of the month, offering a complete view of the calendrical system and the concept of time in Mesoamerican tradition.

 Mesoamerican pendant that takes up the heart of the Aztec sun stone